dhis2/design-system/molecules/alertbar.md

 ![info alert bar](../images/alertbar-critical.png)

 Critical alerts are used to highlight a severe problem.
-They should only be used to inform the user of broken functionality after it has occured.
+They should only be used to inform the user of broken functionality after it has occurred.
 Critical alerts should be used where the user can still interact with the application even though there is an error.
 If there is a catastrophic error that requires blocking the application, use a [modal](modal.md) instead.
 Critical alert text should inform the user what happened and why.
 Sample critical alert bars:

 - "Dashboard failed to load."
 - "Relationship not created, invalid relationship type."